Radhakrishna-guntur/docker-demo/README.md

 Upon a successful push, your image will be available in your Docker Hub repository.
 You can view it on your Docker Hub dashboard.

-4.Others can pull your image by running:
+**4.Others can pull your image by running:**

 docker pull mmumshad/my-simple-webapp

 **Dockerfile Instructions**

-1.FROM : The FROM instruction initializes a new build stage and sets the base image for subsequent instructions.
+**1.FROM : The FROM instruction initializes a new build stage and sets the base image for subsequent instructions.**

 FROM ubuntu:20.04

 This instruction is typically the first one in a Dockerfile.
 It's possible to have multiple FROM instructions in a single Dockerfile for multi-stage builds.

-2.LABEL: LABEL adds metadata to an image in key-value pair format.
+**2.LABEL: LABEL adds metadata to an image in key-value pair format.**

 LABEL version="1.0" maintainer="john@example.com"

 description="This is a sample Docker image"

 Labels are useful for image organization, licensing information, annotations, and other metadata.

-3.ENV: ENV sets environment variables in the image.
+**3.ENV: ENV sets environment variables in the image.**

 ENV APP_HOME=/app NODE_ENV=production

 These variables persist when a container is run from the resulting 70 image.

-4.WORKDIR: WORKDIR sets the working directory for any subsequent RUN, CMD, ENTRYPOINT, COPY, and ADD instructions.
+**4.WORKDIR: WORKDIR sets the working directory for any subsequent RUN, CMD, ENTRYPOINT, COPY, and ADD instructions.**

 WORKDIR /app : If the directory doesn't exist, it will be created.

-5.COPY and ADD : Both COPY and ADD instructions copy files from the host into the image.
+**5.COPY and ADD : Both COPY and ADD instructions copy files from the host into the image.**

 COPY package.json .

 ADD https://example.com/big.tar.xz /usr/src/things/

 COPY is generally preferred for its simplicity.
 ADD has some extra features like tar extraction and remote URL support, but these can make build behavior less predictable.

-6. RUN : RUN executes commands in a new layer on top of the current image and commits the results.
+**6. RUN : RUN executes commands in a new layer on top of the current image and commits the results.**

 RUN apt-get update && apt-get install -y nodejs

 It's a best practice to chain commands with && and clean up in the same RUN instruction to keep layers small.

-7. CMD : CMD provides defaults for an executing container.
-There can only be one
+**7. CMD : CMD provides defaults for an executing container.
+There can only be one**

 CMD instruction in a Dockerfile.

 CMD ["node", "app.js"]

 CMD can be overridden at runtime.

-8.ENTRYPOINT: ENTRYPOINT configures a container that will run as an executable.
+**8.ENTRYPOINT: ENTRYPOINT configures a container that will run as an executable.**

 ENTRYPOINT ["nginx", "-g", "daemon off;"]

 ENTRYPOINT is often used in combination with CMD, where ENTRYPOINT defines the executable and CMD supplies default arguments.

-9. EXPOSE informs Docker that the container listens on specified network ports at runtime.
+**9. EXPOSE informs Docker that the container listens on specified network ports at runtime.**

 EXPOSE 80 443

 This doesn't actually publish the port; it functions as documentation between the person who builds the image and the person who runs the container.

-10. VOLUME: VOLUME creates a mount point and marks it as holding externally mounted volumes from native host or other containers.
+**10. VOLUME: VOLUME creates a mount point and marks it as holding externally mounted volumes from native host or other containers.**

 VOLUME /data

 This is useful for any mutable and/or user-serviceable parts of your image.

-11. ARG : ARG defines a variable that users can pass at build-time to the builder with the docker build command.
+**11. ARG : ARG defines a variable that users can pass at build-time to the builder with the docker build command.**

 ARG VERSION=latest